 What Is a Real Estate Contract . . .
 Really?

 In broad terms, Riverside real estate contracts are “legally binding agreement[s] between two or more parties for exchange, purchase, or any other type of real estate transaction.”
 A contract, then, is an official document that “outlines the terms agreed upon after negotiations have ensued” and is “required by the Statute of Frauds (SOF) in U.S. common law to be in writing and signed by both parties to be enforceable.”

 Real estate contracts are an essential component in the successful execution of real estate transactions.
 They are designed to protect all parties involved in the transaction and so form the basis for any legal action if there are problems or disputes.

 You do need to be aware that contract laws vary from state to state.
-To find out more about the laws governing Los Angeles real estate contracts, contact a local agent at (866) 593 7012.
+To find out more about the laws governing Riverside real estate contracts, contact a local agent at (866) 593 7012.

 Elements of Real Estate Contracts